 The federal programs should be grouped by cluster and identified by program name, as listed in the Catalog of Federal Domestic Assistance (CFDA).
-They should be in numerical sequence using the CFDA number and subtotaled by CFDA and cluster.
-Federal agencies, except for the U.S. Department of Education, should also be in the numerical sequence of the first two digits of the CFDA number.
+They should be in numerical sequence using the Assistance Listing Number and subtotaled by Assistance Listing Number and cluster.
+Federal agencies, except for the U.S. Department of Education, should also be in the numerical sequence of the first two digits of the Assistance Listing Number.
 A recent DOE/Inspector General (IG) finding specifies individual programs need to be listed within clusters.
 Guidance is provided in the Uniform Guidance, section 200.518, and the AICPA Audit Guide section 7.10 (2008 revision).

-If the CFDA number is unknown, identify the federal agency only and add a period and three zeros.
-For example, a grant from U.S. Department of Education with an unknown CFDA number would be 84.000.
+If the Assistance Listing Number is unknown, identify the federal agency only and add a period and three zeros.
+For example, a grant from U.S. Department of Education with an unknown Assistance Listing Number would be 84.000.